bitpressio/docker-for-php-developers-errata/errata.md

 ```

 You can also safely skip this command from the terminal and use a MySQL GUI client to connect as shown in the next section.

+### :no_entry_sign: Page 53

+The text contains a statement that is technically incorrect about `docker-composer restart`:

+__Original text:__

+> For environment changes to take effect in a container, you need to restart it with `docker-compose restart`.
+After restarting, you should see something similar to [Figure 4.6](#figure-4-6).

+__Corrected:__

+> For environment changes to take effect in a container, you shut down the container and run `docker-compose up` again.
+After the new container starts, you should see something similar to [Figure 4.6](#figure-4-6).

+Changes to environment variables are not updated after restarting with `docker-compose restart`.
+See the [docker-compose restart](https://docs.docker.com/compose/reference/restart/) documentation for more info.

 ## Chapter 4: Development Tools